 How do I plant Tulip bulbs?

-To get the best results from your tulip bulbs, plant them 10-15cm deep in well-draining soil.
+Plant tulip bulbs 10-15cm deep in well-draining soil.
 Place 5-10cm apart.
 Tulips don’t like to be too wet during their dormant period but once they start growing make sure they don’t dry out.
 If planting in pots, make sure they have good drainage and lots of room for the roots to develop.
 Pots can dry out quite quickly so a loam soil is often best.

 How many tulip bulbs should I plant together?